RobertJonesFinaps/advent-of-code/README.md

+# Advent of code

-This is a collection of scripts to solve the advent of code challenges.
+This is a collection of scripts to solve the [advent of code](https://adventofcode.com/) challenges.
+Extremely basic setup for a couple of scripts, with at least some typesafety.

+## Setup

+Source code in src, with scripts labelled to match the challenge.

+Run your favourite typescript compiler.

-Idea is that it compiles typescript files into javascript which can then be pasted directly into the console of the input data file
+Output javascript files (dist/< year >/< challenge number >) should be able to be pasted directly into the console of the corresponding data input.